pfichtner/freetz-bisect/README.md

 - Bug komm raus, Du bist umzingelt :-D

 ### some numbers
-- one faulty commit that made some devices unusable
+- one faulty commit that stopped some devices from working properly
 - last known working commit four years ago
 - nearly 2,000 commits in those four years
-- possible every commit
-- any commit could in principle have caused the error, none could be excluded
+- any commit could possibly have caused the error, none could be excluded
 - exponentially helps: Thanks to binary search you can find the error within 11 tries in 2,000 revisions
-- took just an hour to compile the 11 firmware revisions, upload and test them
+- took just an hour to build (compile) the 11 firmware revisions, upload and test them on the real hardware